jasencdev/the-portfolio/app/about.md

 ### Looking Ahead

-I'm targeting technical leadership roles where I can combine strategic thinking with hands-on execution.
-Most energized by environments that value shipping working solutions and iterating rapidly.
+Targeting **Solutions Engineering, Technical Product Manager, or VP Engineering** roles where I can combine strategic product thinking with hands-on technical leadership.
+Most effective in fast-growing companies that value identifying market opportunities and building complete solutions to capture them.

-*Continuously building, learning, and creating software that makes teams more effective.*
+*Continuously identifying problems worth solving and building the technical solutions to address them.*